 In a nutshell:

 - Keep it short.
-“Try not to do all of what you normally do in your online class.”
+“Try not to do everything you normally do in your online class.”

 - Prepare well.
-“Know what you’re going to say, don’t change it during class.”
+“Know what you’ll say; don’t change it during class.”

 - Provide structure.
 “List what students should do and see if they have done it.”

 - Prepare students.
 “If you are going to talk about something, prepare them beforehand by stimulating their prior knowledge.”